Andwerpz/jank-pl/README.md

 Also, will add `<` `>` as a new grouping tool to signify one or more.

 We'll stray from the C and C++ convention of having to declare stuff before using it.
 It'll be more like Java, as long as its declared somewhere, you're able to use it.

+### 5/13/2025
+Added `to_string()` feature to all parser structs.
+This will probably be the last feature addition to the parser in a while.